the-lords-of-the-roombas/laser-tag/report/project1_phase2.rst

   };

+Due to a simplified control scheme (as described below), we ended up not using the state variables in the ``drive`` and ``shoot`` structs.

 Sampling Joystick Input
 -----------------------

 This task is fairly simple:

 1. Reads analog and digital Arduino inputs.
-2. Maps the inputs to desired values.
+2. Maps input values to desired ranges.
 Due to the pull-up resistor, the range of analog inputs was [0,350], which was mapped to [-100,100].
    The digital input reads LOW on joystick press, which was negated to produce boolean "true".
-3. The mapped values are stored into the system state variables.
+3. Mapped values are stored into system state variables.

 Driving the Robot
 -----------------